A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 Treatment

-Relief of acetone crisis
+Relief of acetonemic crisis

 The objectives and directions of treatment of AS in children can be formulated as follows:

-3) infusion therapy should:
+3) infusion therapy must:

-4) in cases of moderate ketosis (urine acetone up to "++"), which is not accompanied by significant dehydration, water-electrolyte disorders and uncontrolled vomiting, diet therapy and oral rehydration are indicated in combination with the use of prokinetics in age doses and etiotropic therapy of the underlying disease.
+4) in cases of moderate ketosis (urine acetone up to “++”), which is not accompanied by significant dehydration, water-electrolyte disorders and uncontrolled vomiting, diet therapy and oral rehydration are indicated in combination with the use of prokinetics in age-related doses and etiotropic therapy of the underlying disease.

-Indications for the appointment of infusion therapy:
+Indications for prescribing infusion therapy:

-4. The presence of hemodynamic and microcirculatory disorders.
+4. Presence of hemodynamic and microcirculatory disorders.

 The presence of anatomical and functional difficulties for oral rehydration (malformations of the facial skeleton and oral cavity), neurological disorders (bulbar and pseudobulbar disorders).